tshates/tshates.github.io/_pages/skills.md

 {% endfor %}

 *Laboratory*
-1. Lab skills
-2. More lab skills
+1. Nucleic acid extraction (DNA, RNA and double-stranded RNA)
+2. Reverse transcription & PCR, quantitative PCR
+3. Library prepareation for Next Generation Sequencing
+4. Serology assays such as ELISA, immunoassays, western blot

 *Data analysis*
-1. Data
+1. Data "wrangling", analysis and visualization using R coding language
-2. Data
+2. Statistics (using R for coding)
+3. Proficient use of Excel

 *Field & Other skills*
-1. Field
+1. Electrical penetration graph technique for monitoring piercing-sucking feeding behaviors of insects
+2. Plant and insect identification and sampling

 *Languages*
 1. English
-2. Russian
+2. Russian  (Conversational)
-3. Spanish
+3. Spanish  (Writtean and conversational)